Wednesday, December 29, 2021

 5. Root Rot Requires Immediate Intervention

 Root rot is what it sounds like.
 But it is a collective term that can have several causes.
-Possible culprits include serial overwatering, poor drainage, standing in wet saucers, or attack by a fungus (unrelated to overwatering).
+Possible culprits include serial overwatering, poor drainage, standing in wet saucers, or attack by a fungus.
 The roots of the citrus tree have begun to rot.
 You can only know this for sure by inspecting the roots.
 Lay the pot on its side, gently slide the rootball out.

 Look at the smaller roots closely and feel them in your fingers.
 If they break very easily, at a touch, or if there is a mass of worm-like broken roots in the pot, or if you see white threads protruding from the darker root sheaths (I call them the white threads of death so yes, this has happened to me), root rot is at work.
 Act fast.

 Trim off as many damaged roots as possible.
 Wash the pot thoroughly with soap.
 Dry it.
 Add new, fresh potting soil and bark (50:50), and repot.
-You will have to water the tree as soon as it is repotted, but then resist the urge to water again until that soil is almost dry.
+You will have to water the tree once as soon as it is repotted, but then resist the urge to water again until that soil is almost dry.
 Cross your fingers.
 And wait.
 Very heavy-duty fungicides (usually only available in industrial quantities) can treat some root rot, but they can be very toxic.
+Recovery can take years.

 Signs of root rot: